lslguru/easy-gacha/README.markdown

 have been adopted:

 * Blanket approval of all verbs from all hosts
-* Always request/use an SSL URL
+* Always request/use a non-SSL URL (nothing here is truly private/important)
 * Only use the POST verb
 * No custom headers
 * Only use the "text/plain" mime-type